The Manufacturers Life Insurance Company Has $570,000 Stock Position in Mplx Lp (NYSE:MPLX)

 Analysts Set New Price Targets

 MPLX has been the topic of several analyst reports.
+StockNews.com lowered shares of Mplx from a “strong-buy” rating to a “buy” rating in a report on Thursday, December 15th.
+Raymond James boosted their price target on shares of Mplx from $40.00 to $41.00 and gave the company an “outperform” rating in a report on Wednesday, February 1st.
 Wolfe Research raised shares of Mplx from a “peer perform” rating to an “outperform” rating and set a $36.00 price target on the stock in a report on Monday, January 9th.
-StockNews.com lowered shares of Mplx from a “strong-buy” rating to a “buy” rating in a report on Thursday, December 15th.
-Morgan Stanley boosted their price target on shares of Mplx from $39.00 to $41.00 and gave the company an “equal weight” rating in a report on Monday, January 9th.
-Wells Fargo & Company lowered their target price on shares of Mplx from $41.00 to $40.00 and set an “overweight” rating on the stock in a report on Monday, November 7th.
-Finally, Raymond James boosted their price target on shares of Mplx from $40.00 to $41.00 and gave the company an “outperform” rating in a research report on Wednesday, February 1st.
+Citigroup boosted their price target on shares of Mplx from $33.50 to $35.00 and gave the company a “neutral” rating in a report on Tuesday.
+Finally, Wells Fargo & Company cut their price target on shares of Mplx from $41.00 to $40.00 and set an “overweight” rating for the company in a report on Monday, November 7th.
 Two research analysts have rated the stock with a sell rating, three have assigned a hold rating and five have assigned a buy rating to the stock.
 According to MarketBeat.com, Mplx presently has a consensus rating of “Hold” and an average target price of $38.14.

 MPLX LP engages in the operation of midstream energy infrastructure and logistics assets, and distribution fuels services.
 It operates through the Logistics and Storage (L&S) and Gathering and Processing (G&P) segments.
 The Logistics and Storage segment transports, stores, distributes, and markets crude oil, asphalt, refined petroleum products, and water.